wpswings/pdf-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.5.2 - Released on 13 June 2025 =
+= 1.5.3 - Released on 18 July 2025 =
-* New: Compatibility with the latest versions of WordPress  (6.8.1) and WooCommerce (9.9.3).
+* New: Compatibility with the latest versions of WordPress(6.8.2) and WooCommerce (10.0.2)
-* Enhancement: Improved custom table rendering to support larger and more complex table content in PDFs.
+* Enhancement: Upgraded the Dompdf library to the latest stable version.
-* Enhancement: Enhanced admin settings structure to support flexible and longer layout configurations.
+* Fix: Replaced deprecated functions with their latest stable alternatives